-The Lincoln Board of Education adopted a set of goals in 1991 recognizing that students enter school with diverse talents, interests and needs.
-Throughout the course of our students' public school education we want them to develop to their greatest potential.
-It is the intent of the Board and staff of Lincoln Public Schools that all students, to the degree they are able, will:
+In 2021, the Lincoln Board of Education affirmed the following goals for students.
+The students in the Lincoln Public Schools enter school with diverse talents, interests and needs.
+Throughout the course of their public school education, students will have the opportunity to develop to their greatest potential.
+It is the intention of the Lincoln Public Schools that all students will achieve the following:

-- 1. Demonstrate competence and fluency in the essential skills of reading, writing, speaking, listening and mathematics. - Think critically and creatively, using higher order thinking skills to make decisions, solve problems and create new perspectives and possibilities. - Understand the important ideas from the arts, humanities, sciences and mathematics and understand the relationships among them.
+- 1. Demonstrate competence and fluency in the essential skills of reading, writing, speaking and listening, in the English language, and mathematics. - Think critically and creatively, using higher order thinking skills to make decisions, solve problems and create new perspectives and possibilities. - Understand the important ideas from the arts, humanities, sciences and mathematics and understand the relationships among them.

-- Demonstrate the knowledge, skills and attitudes essential for living in a democracy and becoming a contributing member of society. - 5.
-Understand and celebrate the diversity and interdependence of our pluralistic, multicultural community, nation and world. - 6.
+- Demonstrate the knowledge, skills and attitudes essential for living in a democracy and becoming a contributing member of society. - Understand and value the diversity and interdependence of our pluralistic, multicultural community, nation and world. - 6.
 Respect and care for themselves and others. - 7.
 Respect and care for the natural environment. - 8.
 Work with others productively and cooperatively. - 9.
 Develop the skills and attitudes essential to enter the work force. - 10.
 Become a lifelong learner. - 11.
 Demonstrate the knowledge and skills essential for achieving lifelong health.